TheSpaghettiDetective/obico-server/README.md

 # How to train your own Machine Learning model (TBD)

 # Difficulties at getting The Spaghetti Detective server up and running?

-[Open an issue](https://github.com/TheSpaghettiDetective/TheSpaghettiDetective/issues/new).
+Check the [FAQ document](docs/faq.md).
+If you can't find the answer there, [open an issue](https://github.com/TheSpaghettiDetective/TheSpaghettiDetective/issues/new).